kinecosystem/kin-app-server/README.md

      ansible-galaxy install -r playbooks/requirements.yml

 ## Installation
-this server is intended to be deployed on an ubuntu machine with python3.
+This server is intended to be deployed on an ubuntu machine with python3.
 You'll need to tell Ansible to use the python3 interpreter.

 run ansible (2.4.2.0) with this command: